PHYGITAL WANDERER

 ARTIST BIO

-Sylvain Doreau (born in 1964 in Paris) is a transdisciplinary artist and CG animation veteran whose work explores emotional memory, disappearance, and the urban landscape through painting, video, text, and digital technologies.
+Sylvain Doreau (born in 1964 in Paris) is a transdisciplinary artist and Games and Animation veteran whose work explores emotional memory, disappearance, and the urban landscape through painting, video, text, and digital technologies.

 Trained in fine arts in the Paris region, he joined the pioneering Moment Synthèse collective in the early 1980s before studying audiovisual arts at ESRA Paris.
 During the first digital boom, he began a career in 3D graphics, designing for Television for early Parisian studios.

-Seeking broader horizons, he joined DreamWorks Animation in San Francisco in 1998, working on Antz and Shrek as a 3D set designer, collaborating closely with the Art Department and pioneering early cinematic previsualization techniques.
+Seeking broader horizons, he joined DreamWorks Animation in San Francisco in 1998, working on Antz and Shrek as a previs artist 3D set designer, collaborating closely with the Art Department.
+With Shrek he won the first Academy Award in Animation in 2002.

 After Shrek and a period of burnout in 2001, he left the animation industry and transitioned into the video game world, joining Electronic Arts.
-From his downtown San Francisco loft-studio and showroom (the “6th street loft”), he developed an independent creative and exhibition space and a large body of work, outside the gallery systems, producing kinetic and vibrant abstract works, selling his work at his space, and also documenting the city’s accelerating gentrification through video.
+From his San Francisco Soma loft-studio and showroom, he developed an independent creative, exhibition business and studio space, (the “6th street loft”) creating and selling a large body of work, outside the gallery systems.
+There he produced kinetic and vibrant abstract paintings, creating events, openings, private sales his own space, building up a solid network of collectors.
+During that time also witnessed and documented the city’s accelerating gentrification through abstract videos.

-After the collapse of the internet bubble, he moved to the historic neighbourhood of North Beach, It is during this time that he created Cadastres Exquis, blending painting, text, and fragments of printed urban maps.
+After the collapse of the internet bubble, as the local Art market, he moved to the historic neighbourhood of North Beach, in more cozy studio space on Powell street.
+It is during this time that he created Cadastres Exquis, blending painting, text, and fragments of printed urban maps.
 Inspired by Baudrillard (America), Diebenkorn, and surrealist practices, he invented an emotional cartography — an attempt to capture urban impermanence.

 In parallel, he developed The North Lake painting series, based on an introspective video series filmed at Golden Gate Park, exploring light, silence, and liquid memory, echoing Gaston Bachelard’s reveries from Water and Dreams.